euctrl-pru/reftrj/README.md

 # Data download

-You can download the linked files using Google's `gsutil` for example in `data-raw` directory as:
+You can download the linked files either by clicking and saving them or by using Google's `gsutil` as (it saves in  `data-raw` directory):

 ```shell
 ```{bash, eval=FALSE}